 What did you do for graduation/post graduation?

 After my XIIth examination, I did not want to pursue an engineering career.
 I graduated from a residential college, Ramakrishna Mission Vidyamandira, Belur Math, under the University of Calcutta.
 I chose Economics as my honours (major) subject, along with Mathematics and Statistics as my pass (minor) subjects.
-I did my post-graduation from Delhi School of Economics, under The University of Delhi.
+I did my post-graduation in Economics from Delhi School of Economics, under The University of Delhi.

 What made you choose such an offbeat, unconventional and unique career?